hariharan-devarajan/vanidl/examples/report.md

 - Uses numpy files npz formats to read data.

 ### Darshan I/O Profiling Results
-- Didnt detect any I/O in the application.
+- It spends 8.43% of time on I/O
+- At each timestep it reads different different NPZ files which is read in

 # I/O Patterns in Training of DL workloads